Posted on Dec 8, 2013 by P. Taylor Goetz

 Another important change in 0.9.0 has to do with logging.
 Apache Storm has largely switched over to the slf4j API (backed by a logback logger implementation).
 Some Apache Storm dependencies rely on the log4j API, so Apache Storm currently depends on log4j-over-slf4j.

 These changes have implications for existing topologies and topology components that use the log4j API.

-In general, and when possible, Storm topologies and topology components should use the slf4j API for logging.
+In general, and when possible, Apache Storm topologies and topology components should use the slf4j API for logging.

-Special thanks are due to all those who have contributed to Storm -- whether through direct code contributions, documentation, bug reports, or helping other users on the mailing lists.
+Special thanks are due to all those who have contributed to Apache Storm -- whether through direct code contributions, documentation, bug reports, or helping other users on the mailing lists.
 Your efforts are much appreciated.

 storm jarcommand to work properly when STORM_JAR_JVM_OPTS is not specified (thanks roadkill001)